Los Angeles Rams vs. Seattle Seahawks NFL Week 5 Odds, Plays and Insights for October 7, 2021

 Over/under insights

-- Seattle has combined with its opponents to score more than 54.5 points in one game this season.
+- Seattle and its opponents have combined to score more than 54.5 points in one game this season.

-- The two teams combine to average 54.6 points per game, 0.1 more than the total in this contest.
+- Thursday's total is 0.1 points lower than the two team's combined 54.6 points per game average.

-- This contest's total is 4.7 points above the 49.8 these two squads combine to allow per game this season.
+- This contest's over/under is 4.7 points above the 49.8 these two squads combine to allow per game this season.

-- The Rams and their opponents score an average of 51.0 points per game, 3.5 fewer than Thursday's total.
+- Rams games have an average total of 51.0 points this season, 3.5 fewer than Thursday's over/under.

-- The 54.5 total in this game is 2.4 points above the 52.1 average total in Seahawks games this season.
+- In 2020, games involving the Seahawks have averaged a total of 52.1 points, 2.4 fewer than this game's set over/under.

 Rams stats and trends

-- Los Angeles has two wins against the spread in four games this season.
+- So far this season Los Angeles has two wins against the spread.

-- The Rams have covered the spread once this season when favored by 2.5 points or more (in three chances).
+- This season, the Rams have just one against the spread win in three games as a favorite of 2.5 points or more.

-- Los Angeles' games this year have hit the over on all four set point totals.
+- Los Angeles' games this year have gone over the total in four out of four opportunities.

-- Los Angeles is 2-1 against the spread and 3-0 overall this season when the team records more than 25 points.
+- When Los Angeles puts up more than 25 points, it is 2-1 against the spread and 3-0 overall.

-- The Rams have four turnovers this season, equal to the number of takeaways for the Seahawks.
+- The Rams have four giveaways this season, while the Seahawks have four takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Seahawks.